paulwizviz/learn-go/docs/concurrent.md

 <u>Example 1</u>

-This demonstrates a goroutine running within a main routine where the main ends before goroutine completes.
+This example demonstrates a goroutine running within a main routine where the main ends before goroutine completes.

 ```go
 func main() {